 On Dec 28th we celebrate the “Day of Innocent Saints”, the equivalent of April Fools day in UK and USA.
 People try to trick each other into believing silly stories and jokes.

 But why we do celebrate this on that particular day?
 Another Christian relation takes us to Dec 8 when people all over the world remember the babies that were killed on the orders of King Herod when he was trying to kill the baby Jesus.

 New Year’s Eve (31st Dec)

-New Year’s Eve (Nochevieja in Spanish), is a big celebration all over the country with street parties and special venues at hotels and clubs everywhere.
+New Year’s Eve (Nochevieja in Spanish), one of the most important days of christmas in Spain, is a big celebration all over the country with street parties and special venues at hotels and clubs everywhere.

 Until midnight people tend to stay at home, family gatherings and on the stroke of midnight, it is traditional to eat 12 grapes, one on each stroke of the clock to bring good luck for the upcoming new year.

 The Magic of Christmas: Three Wise Kings (6th Jan)